GioLogist/macos-docker-development-speed/readme.md

-# Ubuntu VM w/Docker & Docker Compose
+# Speeding up MacOS Docker Development, by using an Ubuntu VM w/Docker & Docker Compose

 MacOS is [slow](https://stackoverflow.com/questions/55951014/docker-in-macos-is-very-slow/55953023#55953023) at running Docker.
 It's a known  [issue](https://github.com/docker/for-mac/issues/77).
 There are [workarounds](https://engageinteractive.co.uk/blog/making-docker-faster-on-mac) that can be used.
 Even with them, it's not as fast as when we run Docker directly on a Linux system.

 In fact, running a Linux VM on your Mac and then using that VM to run Docker, is significantly [faster](./benchmarks.md) than just running Docker on your mac.
 This repo was made for that very reason.
 And becuase of my frustration as a result.

 You can use this repo to quickly scaffold an Ubuntu box, with Docker & Docker Compose pre-installed.

+> Note: There are probably other, even better approaches to this, such as [provisioning docker](https://www.vagrantup.com/docs/provisioning/docker) or [vagrant-docker-compose](https://github.com/leighmcculloch/vagrant-docker-compose).
+But my goal here was to create a solution from scratch and learn more about the nuances of everything in the process.

 # Prerequisites